mtruglio/QIIME_utilities/README.md

 A bunch of scripts to make QIIMists' life easier.

 ## Id_to_tax map maker
-It is a simple script that makes QIIME-compatible id_to_tax maps starting from a fasta file containing the ids.
+It is a simple script that makes QIIME-compatible id_to_tax maps starting from a fasta file containing the ids in the headers.
 Usage:
 ```
 ./id_to_tax_mapmaker.sh [fasta file] > id_to_tax.map